nteract/enchannel/README.md

    </tr>
 </table>

-Even better is to rely on RxJS's implementation, since we get a nice way to handle these data streams:
+Even better is to rely on RxJS's implementation, since we get a nice way to handle these streams:

 ```javascript
 iopub.filter(msg => msg.header.msg_type === 'execute_result')